Jenny Martinez

-Jenny S. Martinez (born November 5, 1971) is an American legal scholar and Stanford University's 14th provost.
+Jenny S. Martinez (born November 5, 1971) is an American legal scholar and academic who is the 14th and current provost of Stanford University.
 Stanford University President Richard Saller named her to the position in August 2023, effective October 1, 2023.
 Martinez succeeded Persis Drell, who announced in May that she would step down as provost.

 From April 2019 to September 2023, she served as the Dean of Stanford Law School.
 She joined the Stanford faculty in 2003, and has taught courses on constitutional law, international law, and human rights.
 She is an authority on international law and constitutional law, including comparative constitutional law.
 She is the author of The Slave Trade, The Origins of International Human Rights Law (Oxford University Press, 2012).

 Education and legal career

 Martinez graduated cum laude with distinction from Yale University and magna cum laude from Harvard Law School.
 During her first year in law school, she was awarded the Sears Prize, which goes to the two students with the highest first year grades.
 She served as managing editor of the Harvard Law Review and was twice published in the law review.
 After law school, she clerked for Justice Stephen Breyer, Judge Patricia Wald of the United Nations International Criminal Tribunal for the former Yugoslavia, and Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit.

 She joined Stanford Law School's faculty in 2003, after working as an attorney at the law firm Jenner & Block in Washington, D.C., and as a senior research fellow and visiting lecturer at Yale University.
 She has twice been named one of the "100 Most Influential Hispanics" and an "Elite Woman" by Hispanic Business magazine."
 She also was named to the National Law Journal's list of "Top 40 Lawyers Under 40" and the American Lawyer's "Young Litigators Fab Fifty."
 She also has received the Civil Rights Advocacy Award from the La Raza Lawyers of San Francisco and the Ray of Hope Award from Hispanas Organized for Political Equality (HOPE).
 When asked to cite the best U.S. Supreme Court decision since 1960 by Time, she cited New York Times Co. v.
 U.S. (1971).
 She has pointed to the Japanese internment case, Korematsu v.
 U.S. (1944), as among the worst opinions.
 Martinez represented José Padilla in the Supreme Court in Rumsfeld v.
 Padilla.

 She is a member of the American Law Institute and the American Academy of Arts and Sciences.